importance-of-english-pronunciation

 It’s important to remember that pronunciation doesn’t always go by the letters in a word.
 Very often, certain letters aren’t pronounced in English words.

 Ah!
 Tricky, right?
-Here’s a helpful video to get familiar with some of the most common silent letters in English.
+Here’s a helpful video on some of the most common silent letters in English.

-There are many diverse online resources you can use to practice English pronunciation and the following six are a great place to start.
+After all that, it would be a good idea to practice even more!
+There are many diverse online resources you can use to practice English pronunciation and the following are a great place to start.

 BBC Learning English